Augustus II the Strong: Conversion to Catholicism

 His church policy within the Holy Roman Empire followed orthodox Lutheranism and ran counter to his new-found religious and absolutist convictions.
 The Protestant princes of the empire and the two remaining Protestant electors (of Hanover and Prussia) were anxious to keep Saxony well-integrated in their camp.
 According to the Peace of Augsburg, Augustus theoretically had the right to re-introduce Roman Catholicism (see Cuius regio, eius religio), or at least grant full religious freedom to his fellow Catholics in Saxony, but this never happened.
 Saxony remained Lutheran and the few Roman Catholics residing in Saxony lacked any political or civil rights.
-In 1717, it became clear just how awkward the situation was: to realize his ambitious dynastic plans in Poland and Germany, it was necessary for Augustus' heirs to become Roman Catholic.
-After five years as a convert, his son—the future Augustus III—publicly avowed his Roman Catholicism.
+In 1717, it became clear just how awkward the situation was: to realise his ambitious dynastic plans in Poland and Germany, it was necessary for Augustus' heirs to become Roman Catholic.
+After five years as a convert, his son — the future Augustus III — publicly avowed his Roman Catholicism.
 The Saxon Estates were outraged and revolted as it became clear that his conversion to Catholicism was not only a matter of form, but of substance as well.

 Since the Peace of Westphalia, the elector of Saxony had been the director of the Protestant body in the Reichstag.
 To placate the other Protestant states in the Empire, Augustus nominally delegated the directorship of the Protestant body to Johann Adolf II, Duke of Saxe-Weissenfels.
-However, when the Elector's son also converted to Catholicism, the electorate faced a hereditary Catholic succession instead of a return to a Protestant Elector upon Augustus's death.
-When the conversion became public in 1717, Brandenburg-Prussia and Hanover attempted to oust Saxony from the directorship and appoint themselves as joint directors, but they gave up the attempt in 1720.
+However, when the Elector's son also converted to Catholicism, the electorate faced a hereditary Catholic succession instead of a return to a Protestant Elector upon Augustus II's death.
+When the conversion became public in 1717, Brandenburg–Prussia and Hanover attempted to oust Saxony from the directorship and appoint themselves as joint directors, but they gave up the attempt in 1720.
 Saxony would retain the directorship of the Protestant body in the Reichstag until the dissolution of the Holy Roman Empire in 1806, despite the fact that all remaining Electors of Saxony were Catholic.

-The wife of Augustus, the Electress Christiane Eberhardine, refused to follow her husband's example and remained a staunch Protestant.
+The wife of Augustus II, the Electress Christiane Eberhardine, refused to follow her husband's example and remained a staunch Protestant.
 She did not attend her husband's coronation in Poland and led a rather quiet life outside Dresden, gaining some popularity for her stubbornness.